packit/packit.dev/content/docs/archive-not-matching-git.md

 repository.

-When all your downstream patches apply cleanly on top of the upstream git repo for the particular git tag, then all is good and you don't need anything special.
+When all your downstream patches apply cleanly on top of the upstream git repo for the particular git tag, then all is good, and you don't need anything special.
 You can follow [the guide for the source-git init command]({{< ref "/docs/cli/source-git/init" >}}) to create such a source-git repo.